 A Robot is an execution host that runs processes built in UiPath Studio.

-The Robots page enables you to add robots, edit them, view their status and license state, change runtime settings and the environment(s) they are assigned to.
+The Robots page enables you to add robots, edit them, view their status and license state, change the environment(s) they are assigned to, and the runtime settings.
 Additionally, you can display the logs generated by a single Robot.

 When a Robot is busy (executing a process), you cannot edit the following information:

 Robots can execute processes under custom settings.
-You can configure logging and resolution in the Runtime tab while provisioning or editing a robot.
+You can configure logging level, font smoothing, and resolution in the Settings tab while creating or editing a robot.

-In this page, Attended and Development Robots also display their licensing status, in the Username column, as displayed in the screenshot below - a Robot is marked with a green icon if it has acquired a license, or orange when it is not using its license.
+In this page, the licensing status of Attended and Development Robots is displayed in the Username column, as in the screenshot below - a Robot is marked with a green icon if it had acquired a license, or orange if it is unlicensed.
 If the machine the Robot is installed on is offline or the UiPath Robot service is stopped, nothing is displayed.

-A grouping of Robots is called an environment and enables you to execute the same package on multiple Robots at the same time.
+A grouping of Robots is called an environment and it enables you to execute the same package on multiple Robots simultaneously.

 If you have multiple Robots on the same machine, it is recommended that you group them in the same environment and Orchestrator tenant.
 Otherwise, some errors might occur when deploying different versions of the same process.